biobankly/ukb-extract/readme.md

 This will pull the repository onto your local machine.
 The resulting file structure should look like:

 ```
-Root
+Root/
-- Dockerfile
+└── Dockerfile
-- field_list.txt  # This file contains your selected fields
+└── field_list.txt  # This file contains your selected fields
-- field_list_long.txt  # Contains all available fields in UK Biobank; feel free to filter and use as needed
+└── field_list_long.txt  # Contains all available fields in UK Biobank; feel free to filter and use as needed
-- readme.md  # This README file
+└── readme.md  # This README file
-- run_script.sh  # Script to be edited later
+└── run_script.sh  # Script to be edited later
-- script.R  # Script to be edited later
+└── script.R  # Script to be edited later
 ```
 **Note**: Do not change any of the file names as it will break the process.